yunwei37/Eunomia/README.md

 [2022-06-02 11:26:40.833] [info] container_name: Ubuntu
 ```

-This message means some program inserts a bpf program to the kernel, which may cause container escape.
+This message means some program inserts a bpf program to the kernel, which may cause container escape ([reference](https://security.tencent.com/index.php/blog/msg/206)).
 Note that alrough `eunomia` use ebpf as well, it will not trigger this warnning itself.
 This will also be exported to Prometheus, in metrix `eunomia_seccurity_event_count`.

-For more details, please refer to [rules_index](doc/rules.md)
+For more details, please refer to [rules_index](doc/rule_index.md)

+> Currenty we only have a framework for detecting security events, more rules will be added in the future.

 ### build On Linux